Dan Lungren: Early life, education and private career

-Dan Lungren was born in Long Beach, California, of Irish, Swedish and Scottish descent.
+Daniel Edward Lungren was born in Long Beach, California, on September 22, 1946, to a family of Irish, Swedish and Scottish descent.
 From 1952, Lungren's father, John, was the personal physician to and a close friend of former President Richard Nixon.

 Lungren graduated from St. Anthony High School in 1964 and matriculated to the University of Notre Dame, where he earned an A.B. degree with honors in English in 1968.
 He returned to California to chair Youth for Nixon during Nixon's first successful run for the presidency.
+He anticipated military service during the Vietnam War but was ruled ineligible due to a knee injury he sustained while playing football in high school.

 Lungren began his legal studies at the University of Southern California Law School but transferred to Georgetown University Law Center, where he earned his J.D. degree in 1971.
-During his years at Georgetown, Lungren worked for U.S. Senators George Murphy (R-California) and Bill Brock (R-Tennessee).
+During his years at Georgetown, Lungren worked for Republican U.S. Senators George Murphy of California and Bill Brock of Tennessee.
 From 1971 to 1972, he was Special Assistant to the co-chair of the Republican National Committee (RNC); Lungren's wife, Bobbi, worked in the Nixon White House at the time.
 When Lungren returned to Long Beach, he joined a law firm and practiced civil law for a short time before running unsuccessfully for Congress in 1976.
 He was successful in 1978.

 U.S. House of Representatives (1979–1989)

 Lungren first served in the House of Representatives from 1979 to 1989, representing portions of Long Beach and Orange County.
 Radley Balko wrote in 2012: "Lungren rose in stature with the election of Ronald Reagan in 1980, and quickly became a darling of the tough-on-crime crowd and the rising moral majority movement."
 He was one of Newt Gingrich's chief lieutenants during this time; he was a founding member of the Conservative Opportunity Society.
 He served on the House Judiciary Committee, where he pushed for "tough on crime" legislation.
 In 1984, Lungren sponsored the Comprehensive Crime Control Act, "at the time one of the most sweeping pieces of anti-crime legislation in U.S. history."
-In addition, he supported asset forfeiture as a weapon in the War on Drugs, saying he wanted to "[m]ake it illegal for a dry cleaner or a grocery store to take money from a drug dealer (...) and if they do, seize the business.
+In addition, he supported asset forfeiture as a weapon in the war on drugs, saying he wanted to "[m]ake it illegal for a dry cleaner or a grocery store to take money from a drug dealer (...) and if they do, seize the business.
 Put the merchant in jail."

 Lungren also supported sanctions against employers who hired illegal immigrants, but also favored a temporary guest-worker program.
 He was the principal House cosponsor of the Simpson-Mazzoli immigration bill, which became the Immigration Reform Act of 1986.
 He also independently sponsored a "guest worker" bill, designed to allow for importation of "temporary" immigrant laborers.